Department of Philosophy

 459 Philosophy of Mathematics (3).
 Prerequisite, PHIL 455.
 Philosophical problems concerning logic and the foundation of mathematics.

-460 Selected Topics in the History of Moral Philosophy (3).
+460 History of Moral Philosophy (3).
 Two courses in philosophy other than PHIL 155, including PHIL 360, strongly recommended.
 Examination of classic texts of Plato, Aristotle, Aquinas, Hobbes, Butler, Hume, Kant, and Mill.
 Selections may vary from year to year.

 462 Contemporary Moral Philosophy (3).
 Required preparation, two courses in philosophy other than PHIL 155, including PHIL 362.
 Advanced discussion of moral issues such as fact and value, reason and morality, the nature of morality.